trbaxter/Old-Projects/README.md

 (Textbook exercises are taken from *Intro to Programming Using Python* by Y. Daniel Liang)

 - Two possible solutions for the archetypical "FizzBuzz" coding interview question. \
-(One using the standard modulo approach, and one without using modulo)
+One uses the standard modulo approach, and the other does not.

 <br>